tlevine/www.thomaslevine.com/content/!/dumptruck/index.md

     pip install dumptruck

-### Differences
+## Differences

 DumpTruck works a bit differently from (and better than) the hosted ScraperWiki, library, and some of these are passed on to the scraperwiki_local library, but the change shouldn't break much existing code.
-Here are two differences.
+To give you an idea of the ways they differ, here are two differences.

-#### Complex cell values
+### Complex cell values

 What happens if you do this?